DarienLibrary/website_content/content/_finished/noveltea/noveltea.md

 A. J. Finn has written for numerous publications, including the _Los Angeles Times_, the _Washington Post_, and the _Times Literary Supplement_.
 Finn’s debut novel, [_The Woman in the Window_](https://dar.to/2zbCp4Q "The Woman in the Window"), has been sold in thirty-eight territories worldwide and is in development as a major motion picture from Fox 2000 Studios.
 A native of New York, Finn lived in England for ten years before returning to New York City.

-Sponsor and Benefactor Tables are currently available for purchase, and single tickets will be on sale pending availability in February. **New this year** – the Sponsor Table will have A.J.
+Sponsor and Benefactor Tables are currently available for purchase, and **new this year**, the Sponsor Table will have A.J.
 Finn seated at their table!

 All guests of the Sponsor Table and Benefactor Tables will attend a “meet and greet” pre-reception with A.J.
 Finn from 11:30 to 12 noon, and receive a signed copy of _The Woman in the Window_.
 Each table seats 10 people.